-Fly-tipping is the illegal dumping of waste.
-We treat fly-tipping very seriously and will look to prosecute anyone caught fly-tipping waste.
-Fly-tipping carries a fine of up to £95,000 (unlimited if taken through the Crown Court) or an offender can be sent to prison or have their vehicle seized.
+We can issue a £200 fixed penalty notice to anyone who we believe has fly-tipped.
+Prosecution for fly-tipping carries a fine of up to £95,000 (unlimited if taken through the Crown Court) or an offender can be sent to prison or have their vehicle seized.

 What to do if you see fly-tipped waste

-What to do if you see someone fly-tipping
+If you see someone fly-tipping

-- vehicle registration
+- Vehicle registration and description

 NEVER touch the waste: fly-tipped waste can be dangerous - it may contain syringes, broken glass, asbestos, toxic chemicals or other hazardous substances.

 NEVER disturb the site - we need to gather the evidence ourselves to help identify the fly-tippers and lead to their prosecution